glekli/jQuery-Sortable-Photos/README.md

 A callback function that gets called after the user has dropped an image to a new position.
 You can use this callback to process the new order of images.

+The function receives two arguments: `event` is a jQuery event object, and `element` is a jQuery object containing the element on which the plugin has been initialized.

 **Default:** undefined

 **Example:**